JLZhu2020/580final/README.md

 </p>

 ## Possible Improvements:
 We try to decrese the confusion about the relation of two consective frame so that we create two matrix to store their information seperately.
-However, by comparion to the one matrix method, it seems to have more iteration.
-Therefore, using one matrix to store the change of sandpile will save memory and times.
+However, by comparion to the one matrix method, it seems to have more iterations.
+Therefore, using one matrix to store the change of sandpile will save both memory and times.